bitsoko-services/yoloOneTouch/YoloOneTouch/README.md

 Tested on Ubuntu 16.04LTS, Python3  - @Bitsoko

-Getting started with yolo model can be a painful experience Especially in data preparation as yolo expects data in a certain format The basic steps involved:
+Getting started with yolo model can be a painful experience Especially in data preparation as yolo expects data in a certain format <br>
+The basic steps involved:
 1. Prepare data using labelImg <a href='https://github.com/tzutalin/labelImg'>
     labelImg</a><br>